5 Best CFD Brokers & Trading

 Spread Betting vs CFD trading: The differences

 Both CFD trading and spread betting are capable of providing the same kinds of advantages to the investor/trader in terms of cryptocurrency, commodities, indices, shares and currencies.

 Let’s check out the major differences;

 1. In CFD trading you are not the owner of the fundamental security or the underlying asset therefore so you don’t have to pay stamp duty, but you are subjected to Capital Gains Tax.
-Whereas there is neither stamp duty nor Capital Gains Tax in UK on the profits earned by spread betting.
+Whereas there is neither stamp duty nor Capital Gains Tax in the UK on the profits earned by spread betting.

-2. CFD trading is available all across the globe to customers, whereas spread betting is available only for residents of Ireland or UK.
+2. CFD trading is available all across the globe to customers, whereas spread betting is available only for residents of Ireland or the UK.